Interventional Cardiology Program

 Interventional Cardiology Conditions

 Minimally invasive surgery is often the best choice for treating certain heart conditions.
-Your heart specialist may recommend it if you have one of these:
+Learn about common conditions addressed by Interventional Cardiology Program at Emory Healthcare.

 Coronary Artery Disease

 People with a disease called atherosclerosis have a buildup of fatty deposits called plaque in the arteries of their heart.
 This narrows the arteries and reduces blood flow.
 Minimally invasive procedures called percutaneous coronary interventions (PCIs) can treat the plaque and restore blood flow.

 Atherosclerosis can lead to blood clots that block blood flow to part of the heart.
 This is a heart attack.
 Many heart attacks are treated with minimally invasive procedures to open the blockage.